sftpplus/sftpplus-docs/src/doc_source/configuration/groups.rst

 :Values: * `Yes`
          * `No`
 :Description:
-    This option specifies whether or not to disable all accounts belonging to the group.
+    This option specifies whether or not to disable all accounts that are associated with this group.

-    When set to `No`, all accounts from this group will be disabled.
+    When set to `No`, all accounts from this group will be disabled and authentication will fail for these accounts.

 description